WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 First of all check if that file matches the `include` pattern that you specified within your `tsconfig`.

-If that's the case, we are dealing with something very strage that I've discovered only recently.
+If that's the case, we are dealing with something very strange that I've discovered only recently.

 You **have a file named the same way as you `d.ts` file**, eg. `env.ts` and `env.d.ts` file.
 The way typescript works is that **the `env.d.ts` file will be ignored since typescript things it was derived from `env.ts` file**.
 Pretty strange right?